solariumphp/solarium/docs/queries/query-helper/query-helper.md

 Dereferenced params
 -------------------

 The query helper also supports dereferenced params.
 See the implementation of the join() and qparser() methods.
-For more info also see <http://wiki.apache.org/solr/LocalParams>: Parameter dereferencing or indirection allows one to use the value of another argument rather than specifying it directly.
-This can be used to simplify queries, decouple user input from query parameters, or decouple front-end GUI parameters from defaults set in solrconfig.xml.
+For more info also see <https://lucene.apache.org/solr/guide/local-parameters-in-queries.html#parameter-dereferencing>:

+> Parameter dereferencing, or indirection, lets you use the value of another argument rather than specifying it directly.
+This can be used to simplify queries, decouple user input from query parameters, or decouple front-end GUI parameters from defaults set in `solrconfig.xml`.

 Special helper methods
 ----------------------